malach-it/boruta_auth/README.md

 ```

 ## Integration
-This implementation follows a pseudo hexagonal architecture to invert dependencies to Application layer.
+This implementation follows an hexagonal architecture to invert dependencies to Application layer.
-In order to expose endpoints of an OAuth server with Boruta, you need implement the behaviour `Boruta.Oauth.Application` with all needed callbacks for `token/2`, `authorize/2` and `introspect/2` calls from `Boruta.Oauth`.
+In order to expose endpoints of an OAuth server with Boruta, you need implement the behaviour `Boruta.Oauth.Application` with all needed callbacks for `token/2`, `authorize/2`, `introspect/2` and `revoke/2` calls from `Boruta.Oauth`.

 This library has specific interfaces to interact with `Plug.Conn` requests.